On this page

 In this model, the token lifecycle is as follows:

-1. Authenticate: The user enters their credentials (such as a username and password) or uses social sign-in.
+1. Authenticate: The user enters their credentials (such as a username and password) or uses a social identity provider to sign in.
 The app uses a client-side library to interact with an identity provider (IdP) to get a security token.

 4. Handle token expiration and renewal: When an access token expires, the client uses the refresh token to request a new access token from the authorization server.
 This happens transparently to the user, allowing for a continuous session.

-5. Secure sign-out: You must clear both the client-side tokens and the server-side refresh token.
-The app must also call the revocation endpoint to invalidate the refresh token on the server.
+5. Secure sign-out: Clear both the client-side tokens and the server-side refresh token.
+The app must also call the /revoke endpoint to invalidate the refresh token on the server.

 Storing tokens using in-memory storage or a secure data vault offers a higher degree of security against XSS attacks.
 However, this model is vulnerable to client-side attacks like XSS and token theft.
 This is why developers now replace it with more secure token storage strategies.